sqitchers/sqitch.org/content/coc.md

 obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

- [hackers]: mailto:sqitch-hackers@googlegroups.com "Post to sqitch-users"
+ [hackers]: mailto:sqitch-hackers@googlegroups.com "Post to sqitch-hackers"

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other